 - Website Development

 I've implemented and maintain several WordPress and Drupal-based websites for myself and clients, including my personal site and my crafting site.
 I've tried out various web technologies, and taught some of them at the XML Summer School (most recently HTML5, CSS3, and ePub).
 This site uses Jekyll with a Bootstrap framework.
 I've also implemented static websites converted from XML with XSLT.

 - Identity Management

 All of the projects I worked on at Sun had strong identity components, using SAML from OASIS and related standards such as ID-WSF from the Liberty Alliance.
 I chaired the Business Marketing Expert Group for the Liberty Alliance for much of this time.
 I also have experience at designing data use and privacy guidelines for identity-related services.
 I've taught introductory-level classes in web-relevant security, identity, and privacy.

 - Product Management

 - Product management is the intersection between development, marketing, and sales.
-I have experience in talking to customers (including resellers) to find out what they're using the products for and what issues they face, and then working with the development team to find solutions.
+I have experience in talking to customers (including resellers and consultants) to find out what they're using the products for and what issues they face, and then working with the development team to find solutions.
 I've written product brochures and given talks, both technical and sales, to technical audiences and strategic customers.
 I've also been on support visits to strategic customers and assisted in pre-sales visits.
 I've combined product and project management on agile teams, turning the vision of executives into reality.

 - I'm probably best known for my work in standards.
 I have been chair, editor, and member of technical committees for several years, chiefly in OASIS and World Wide Web Consortium, where I was an elected member to the W3C Advisory Board, amongst other committees.
 I have seen committees that are successful and several that aren't, and understand what talents committee members need to have to be persuasive within the committee.